All Countries in the World

 With an area of 153,909 km² (59,425 sq mi) the US state of Georgia is about half the size of Italy.

-Major rivers in Georgia are the Savannah River, the Chattahoochee River which forms part of the border with Alabama, the Altamaha River, fed by the Oconee and Ocmulgee rivers, and the Suwanee River which rises in the Okefenokee Swamp, a 1,770 km² peat filled wetland in south west Georgia and northern Florida.
-Major lakes are, Lake Sidney Lanier, Lake Seminole, and West Point Lake.
+Other major rivers in Georgia are the Savannah River, the Chattahoochee River which forms part of the border with Alabama, and the Altamaha River, fed by the Oconee and Ocmulgee rivers.

-Georgia has a population of 9,9 million people (est. 2012).
-Capital city is Atlanta, largest metropolitan area is Atlanta-Sandy Springs-Roswell, GA Metropolitan Area.
+Georgia has a population of 10.4 million people (est. 2018) .
+Capital and primate city is Atlanta, largest metropolitan area is Atlanta-Sandy Springs-Roswell, GA Metropolitan Area.

 Reference Map of Georgia